 Under Section 5 of the Local Government and Housing Act 1989 it is the duty of the Council's Monitoring Officer to report to Council if it appears that the Authority, a Committee or Officer of the Authority has made a decision which is contrary to law.
+There were no reports made during 2010/11.

 The Council has responsibility for responding to Freedom of Information Requests (FOI) promptly and within 20 working days.
+It has not always been possible to respond to all requests within this timescale.

-The Council has taken action to improve its speed of response to FOI's.
+The Council has taken action to improve its speed of response to FOIs.
 An important element of that plan is to shift the Council from waiting for FOI requests to proactively reducing the need for individuals to request information by making a wider range of information more easily available through the Council's website.
+This will include designing improvements to the website front page and more clearly signposting enquirers to the most used information.
+An action plan to better facilitate easy access to information and the management of freedom of information has been agreed.

 The Council recognises that expenses of politicians have come under serious scrutiny.
 The current Members Allowances scheme is published in the Constitution.
+A new Independent Remuneration Panel was established and its recommendations for Members Allowances in 2011/12 were considered by Council in February 2011.
+The review of 2012/13 allowances by the Panel will commence in Autumn 2011.